 The Fusion Fighters dance and music team is now famous in Britain after their spectacular flash mob appearances in Trafalgar Square, and some of the organizers also took part in the famous Sydney Irish flashmob train station event.

-In March this year, in collaboration with Irish dance teacher Liz McCarthy, they took over the town of Oxford for a wild gallop through different dance styles including Irish.
+In March 2014, in collaboration with Irish dance teacher Liz McCarthy, they took over the town of Oxford for a wild gallop through different dance styles including Irish.

 An unsuspecting passer-by pressed the mysterious red button and the performance began.